strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations.md

 #### Using the condition handler

-The condition `handler` is used to verify the condition on the entities you read, create, update or delete.
-It can be a query object or a function.
+A condition can be applied to any permission, and the condition `handler` is used to verify the condition.
+The `handler` can be a query object or a function.

-Query objects use the [sift.js](https://github.com/crcn/sift.js) library, but only with the following supported operators:
+Query objects are useful to verify conditions on the entities you read, create, update or delete.
+They use the [sift.js](https://github.com/crcn/sift.js) library, but only with the following supported operators:

 - `$or`
 - `$eq`